amoliu/CayleyNet/README.md

 https://arxiv.org/abs/1705.07664

-The repository contains in particular a sparse implementation of the NN used for solving the MNIST digits classification problem described in the paper.
+The repository contains a sparse implementation of the NN used for solving the MNIST digits classification problem described in the paper.
 Rational spectral filters are approximated with Jacobi Method to provide an efficient solution.

 ## When shall I use CayleyNet?